liane4323/sep11-freedom-project/blog/entry01.md

  ### Organization

 I believe that I touched up on the skill of organization because of the way I planned out my learning process.
 Although I lost the paper that I sketched for how I want my demo website to look like, I did a pretty good job working on this skill.
-To ensure that my learning process would flow as smoothly as possible, I had to ensure that everything was going on track.
-Another example would be when I created my Personality Quiz plan.
+To ensure that my learning process would flow as smoothly as possible, I had to make sure that everything was going on track.
+Another example of me practicing this skill would be when I created my Personality Quiz plan.
 I planned ahead on what I wanted to do with the tool that I chose.
 This skill would help me in other instances in terms of smoothly getting things done without confusion.